 In general, fescue is not recommended for Florida.
 It does not persist as a perennial, and small grains and ryegrass are more productive as cool-season annuals.
 A few producers have had limited success with Ga-5 when planted on low, wet clay soils in northwestern Florida.

 Lupine is an annual plant adapted to well-drained soils in northern and western Florida.
 It is an excellent cover crop.
 Seed supply has been low in recent years, and forage production has been limited by diseases and insects.
 Only sweet lupine varieties are suitable for forage.

 Tifblue.
-Frost and Tifwhite are also recommended; however, commercial seed production of these lupine varieties has been limited and commercially available seed is limited.
+Frost and Tifwhite are also recommended; however, commercial seed production and availability of these lupine varieties have been limited.

 Medics are small-seeded legumes that grow on a wide range of soil types.
 Although they are well adapted, they are not considered to be highly productive forages in Florida.